 - Bird watching

-Beginner; Intermediate (for other walks in the park)
+Beginner for the Wonga Walk.
+Intermediate for other walks in the park.

 Check out these other microadventures in the area…

-If you’re a keen Microadventurer and photographer who would like to become an official explorer for We Are Explorers, then check this out.
+If you’re a keen microadventurer who would like to become an official Explorer for We Are Explorers, then check this out.